AadiCharpe/AadiCharpe/README.md

 - 👋 Hi, I’m @AadiCharpe
-- 👀 I’m interested in coding, especially backend
+- 👀 I’m interested in backend development
 - 🌱 I’m currently learning Java
 - 😄 Pronouns: he/him
+- Happy New Year!

 <!---
 AadiCharpe/AadiCharpe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.